roc-lang/examples/CONTRIBUTING.md

 cp ./wwww/* ./build
 ```

-If you're using the nix flake simple-http-server will already be installed.
-Without nix you can install it with `cargo install simple-http-server`.
+If you're using the nix flake, simple-http-server will already be installed.
+Without nix you can do `cargo install simple-http-server`.

 View the website:
 ```